onnx/onnx-mlir/README.md

 The following environment variables can be set before building onnx-mlir (or alternatively, they need to be passed as CMake variables):
 - MLIR_DIR should point to the mlir cmake module inside an llvm-project build or install directory (e.g., c:/repos/llvm-project/build/lib/cmake/mlir).

 This project uses lit ([LLVM's Integrated Tester](http://llvm.org/docs/CommandGuide/lit.html)) for unit tests.
-When running CMake, we can also specify the path to the lit tool from LLVM using the LLVM_EXTERNAL_LIT define but it is not required as long as MLIR_DIR points to a build directory of llvm-project.
-If MLIR_DIR points to an install directory of llvm-project, LLVM_EXTERNAL_LIT is required.
+When running CMake, we can specify the path to the lit tool from LLVM using the LLVM_EXTERNAL_LIT define, as in the example below.
+If MLIR_DIR points to an install directory of llvm-project, LLVM_EXTERNAL_LIT is required and %lit_path% should point to a valid lit.
+It is not required if MLIR_DIR points to a build directory of llvm-project, which will contain lit.

 To build ONNX MLIR, use the following commands: